Waleedmohammed/Playwright_Java_springboot/README.md

 2. Choose your spring profile from application.properties
    * spring.profiles.active = (chrome,firefox)

+3. By Default junit runner used by Spring Boot to run tests by running command ``` mvn clean test ```

-3. To run Cucumber test suite from command line just run ``` mvn clean test ``` from your terminal/cmd from root directory
+4. To run Cucumber test suite from command line just run ``` mvn clean test ``` from your terminal/cmd from root directory
    * The HTML report is generated automatically in the path target/cucumber-report.html
      ![Report sample](https://github.com/Waleedmohammed/QAChallenge_Verivox/blob/master/CucumberReport.png)